nick-graves/pwd-manager/README.md

 # LocalVault - Python Password Manager
-**LocalVault** is a simple yet secure password manager built with Python.
+**LocalVault** is a simple yet secure password manager built in C++.
 It allows you to store and manage your credentials locally, protected by encryption and a master password.

 ---

 ## Features
-- Master password authentication (bcrypt-hashed)
+- Master password authentication (Argon2id-based hash)
-- AES-256 encryption (via `Fernet`)
+- AES-256 encryption (via `libsodium`)
-- Salted key derivation using PBKDF2
+- Salted key derivation using libsodium's crypto_pwhash
 - Encrypted local SQLite vault (`vault.db`)
 - Add, retrieve, and delete credentials
 - Strong random password generator